 The Volume of Fluid (VOF) Method: An Introduction

 Oil and water don’t mix, as most engineers are aware, unless you ask a computer.
-Multiple fluids are modeled using the volume of fluid approach in computational fluid dynamics (CFD).
-(VOF) Our experienced engineering services ignore the antiquated VOF theory and instead concentrate on real-world application.
+In a free surface analysis, multiple fluids are modeled using the volume of fluid approach in computational fluid dynamics (CFD).
+Our experienced engineering services ignore the antiquated VOF theory and instead concentrate on real-world application.

 The volume fraction is a new transport equation that VOF adds for simulations involving two fluids.
 We need new boundary conditions because of the additional transport equation, and mesh modifications are also necessary for VOF modeling.
 Now let’s talk about the specifics of VOF modeling.